Facebook

 What We Don't Like

-Difficult to Start
+Difficult To Start

 You may find this is a difficult machine to start up.
-Some customers found it hard to pull, saying that it took a few tries to get it going.
+Some customers found it hard to pull, saying it took a few tries to get it going.
 This can be frustrating, especially if you’re in a hurry.

 Some Elements Fall Off